ehmatthes/pcc_3e/online_resources_site/docs/setup_instructions/configuring_vs_code.md

 ## Switching between the editor and the terminal

-When you're running programs that use `input()`, you'll need to switch between the editor pane where you're typing code, and the terminal where you'll enter input for the program you're running.
-You can use a mouse or trackpad, but there's a keyboard shortcut that's really helpful.
+When you're running programs that use `input()`, you'll need to switch between the editor pane where you're typing code, and the terminal where you'll enter input.
+You can use a mouse or a trackpad, but there's a keyboard shortcut that's really helpful.

-When you're finished writing the code you're working on, press `Ctrl-F5` to run your program.
+When you're finished entering code in the editor pane, press `Ctrl-F5` to run your program.
 You'll see a prompt in the terminal pane where you can enter the input for the program.
-Press `` Ctrl-` `` to switch from the editor pane to the terminal pane.
-When you're finished entering input and you want to go back to the editor pane, pressing `` Ctrl-` `` again will move the cursor back to the editor window.
+Press `` Ctrl-` `` (Control-backtick) to switch from the editor pane to the terminal pane.
+When you're finished entering input, press `` Ctrl-` `` again to move the cursor back to the editor window.